vsbogd/openvpn-config-generator/README.md

 Script generates server and client config files.
 The only password you need to enter during the process is a new CA key password.
 Resulting files have names `${CA_CN}-client-[0-9]+.conf` and `${CA_CN}.conf`.
-Configs contain all the certificates and keys needed.
 Server and client keys are not protected with password.
 Use `openvpn-change-key-pass.sh <config>` to set or change the password.
 Usually it is required for a client only because server should be started automatically.
 Script prints short setup instructions after generation.